Dos and Don’ts in a Data Recovery Situation

-“The hard drive fell by just one inch.
+“The hard drive fell by just two inches.
 I didn’t think it was high enough to cause damage.”

-There may be other issues, but the truth is all storage devices will fail eventually.
-There may be a 10- to 15-year-old hard drives that are still working, but these are the exception rather than the rule in this day and age.
+There may be other issues, but the truth is that all storage devices will fail eventually.
+There may be a 10- to 15-year-old hard drives that are still working, but these are the exception to the rule in this day and age.

 First Aid for Data Recovery

 In case of a sudden situation arising that calls for data recovery, we suggest that users take the following actions:

 - Unplug the Hard Drive from the USB port.